esjacobs/esjacobs.github.io/_posts/2018-07-24-readme_notebook_with_presentation.md

+---
+layout: post
+title: Capstone: The Movie
+date: 2017-07-24
+published: true
+categories: projects
+tags:
+---

 # CAPSTONE: THE MOVIE

 ## By Evan Jacobs

+This and the preceeding three blog posts are the capstone project I did for General Assembly.
+You can find the GitHub [repository](https://github.com/esjacobs/Predicting-Metacritic-Scores) here.
 Below are two presentations in one.
 One is technical, the other is non technical.
 Please note that every headline and slide title, with the exception of one or two, is a quote from a movie.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQk0fMzdBGgnYFHsuQFAkUNdcB7ws7BYQBX34QOM4P6KbctCd3pkjaoUUWDuU-ENRoFOGEeRNt1F71a/embed?start=true&loop=true&delayms=5000" frameborder="0" width="720" height="434" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>